 Business processes are constantly evolving to adapt to new opportunities, and continuous improvement is needed for a company in order to remain at the top.
-In some cases, the quality of a process can be measured in time: for example, in Service Desk tickets, avoiding to break service level agreements is important.
+In some cases, the quality of a process can be measured in time: for example, in Service Desk tickets, avoiding to break S.L.A. is important.
 Knowing in advance which instances are most critical, assigning more resources to them, may be vital for some organizations.

-Here arises the need of a good prediction algorithm for process instances.
+Here arise the need of a good prediction algorithm for process instances.
 Process Mining provides some techniques to predict the completion time of instances, however they assume the underlying process to be static, obtaining in many cases poor results.
-In this paper, we provide an approach to improve existing prediction results by considering the fact that the process changes over time.
-This is the first approach in the field.
-An assessment done on Business Process Intelligence Challenge 2015's Municipality 5 event log shows that the approach actually improved the prediction results in a process that changed over time.
+In this paper I provide an approach to improve existing prediction results by considering the fact that the process change over time.
+Assessment done on BPI Challenge 2015's Municipality 5 event log shows that the approach actually improved the prediction results in a process that changed over time.